DBMS-org/DBMS/DESCRIPTIVE_USE_CASES.md

 **Postconditions**:
 - User is successfully authenticated
-- JWT token is generated and returned to user
+- User session is established
-- User's last login timestamp is updated in the database
+- User login time is recorded
 - User is redirected to role-specific dashboard
-- User session is established
+- User can access authorized system functions

 **Basic Flow**:
 1. User navigates to the login page